UBC Certificate in Immigration

 Laws, Policies & Procedures

-The UBC Certificate in Immigration: Laws, Policies and Procedures Program (CILPP) prepares students to impart excellent service and sound advice to clients, organizations and interested groups.
-Accredited by the Immigration Consultants of Canada Regulatory Council (ICCRC), the CILPP program is the first step towards becoming a regulated immigration consultant in Canada, and graduates have a high passing rate on the national regulatory exam.
+The UBC Certificate in Immigration: Laws, Policies and Procedures Program (UBC CILPP) prepares students to impart excellent service and sound advice to clients, organizations and interested groups.
+Accredited by the Immigration Consultants of Canada Regulatory Council (ICCRC), the UBC CILPP program is the first step towards becoming a regulated immigration consultant in Canada, and graduates have a high passing rate on the national regulatory exam.

 A wide range of professionals who work in the area of immigration will benefit from the program, including immigration practitioners, lawyers, paralegals and legal assistants, staff of non-profit organizations, educators working with international students, and human resource professionals.